geoscixyz/em/index.rst

 to understand electromagnetic  fields and fluxes obtained from various types of transmitters in different geological environments.

-Our emphasis is on fundamentals and applications and correspondingly `Case Histories`_ play an essential role.
+Our emphasis is on fundamentals and applications and correspondingly :ref:`case_histories_index` play an essential role.
 These provide the motivation for using electromagnetics and show the success, or not, of their application in making an impact upon the problem at hand.

 .. _Case Histories: http://case-histories.geosci.xyz